 While they look similar, there is no written documentation showing further similarities between the cats depicted in hieroglyphics and the current-day Abyssinian.
 Other people believe that the cat was created in England by breeding silver and brown tabbies.

-Some genetic testing has reasoned that the Abyssinian cat breed’s ancestors likely came from the coastal regions of the Indian Ocean, brought over by British and Dutch traders.
+Some genetic testing has reasoned that the Abyssinian cat breed’s ancestors likely came from parts of Southeast Asia along the coast of the Indian Ocean, brought over by British and Dutch traders.
 Other accounts say that British soldiers in the 19th century brought them back from North Africa in the Abyssinian War.

 Like many other cats, the Abyssinian breed was almost decimated during World War II, and British breeders worked to save the breed.
-When the cat was transported to the United States, they flourished and gained popularity.
+When the cat was transported to American shores, they flourished and gained popularity.

 Today the Abyssinian breed is very popular and well-loved by families all over the world.
 If you’re up for a lively and fearless cat taking over your home, this might just be the kitty for you.